 TGbe editor: Please update the paragraphs in this subclause as shown below:

+[1751]An MLD shall follow the mechanisms defined in clause 10.25 (Block acknowledgment (block ack)), 11.5 (Block ack operation), 26.4 (HE acknowledgment procedure), and 35.3.7.2 (EHT acknowledgment procedure) with additional rules as defined in this subclause for performing block ack operation after multi-link setup (MLD association).

-[1751][1684]A block ack agreement between two MLDs shall apply to all links to which the TID corresponding to the block ack agreement, is mapped (i.e., there are no independent block ack agreements on a per-link basis).
+[1684]For each TID, there shall not be more than one block ack agreement established between two MLDs and the agreement shall apply to all the links to which the TID is mapped to (i.e., there are no independent block ack agreements for each TID on a per-link basis).

-[3029]NOTE—Frame exchanges for a TID might be governed by TID-to-Link mapping rules (see 35.3.6.1 (TID-to-link mapping)).

-[2870, 2871]To [#1]setup a block ack agreement between two MLDs, a STA of the originator MLD sends an ADDBA Request frame [1931], on any enabled link, indicating the TID for which the block ack agreement is being set up.
-The Buffer Size[1199] and Block Ack Timeout fields in the ADDBA Request frame are advisory.
-[1932]A STA of the recipient MLD shall respond [1686, 1446, 1427, #1]with an ADDBA Response frame.
+[3029][2870, 2871]In this subclause, the MLD with data to send using the block ack mechanism is referred to as the originator MLD, and the receiver of that data as the recipient MLD.
+To [#1]set-up a block ack agreement between two MLDs, a STA affiliated with the originator MLD shall send an ADDBA Request frame [1931]to the corresponding STA affiliated with the recipient MLD, on any enabled link, indicating the TID for which the block ack agreement is being set up.
+The Buffer Size, [1199]Extended Buffer Size, and Block Ack Timeout fields in the ADDBA Request frame are advisory.
+[1932]Upon receiving an ADDBA Request frame, a STA affiliated with the recipient MLD shall respond, [1686, 1446, 1427, #1]on any enabled link, with an ADDBA Response frame.
 The recipient MLD has the option of accepting or rejecting the request.
-If the recipient MLD accepts the request, then a block ack agreement exists between the originator MLD and recipient MLD for that TID as defined in 10.25.2 (Setup and modification of the block ack parameters).
+If the recipient MLD accepts the request, then a block ack agreement is established between the originator MLD and the recipient MLD for the TID specified in the ADDBA frames as defined in 10.25.2 (Setup and modification of the block ack parameters).

+NOTE – An originator MLD can attempt a retransmission of an ADDBA Request frame on any enabled link.
+A recipient MLD can attempt a retransmission of an ADDBA Response frame on any enabled link.

-[1065, #1]If an MLD has established a block ack agreement with another MLD, then QoS Data frames for the TID associated with the block ack agreement may be exchanged between the two MLDs on any link to which the TID is mapped and subject to existing restrictions for transmissions of frames that apply to those enabled links, following the procedure described in 35.3.7.1 (Multi-link BlockAck procedure).
+[1065, #1]If an MLD has established a block ack agreement with another MLD, then QoS Data frames for the TID associated with the block ack agreement may be exchanged between the two MLDs on any link to which the TID is mapped by following the procedure described in 35.3.6.1 (TID-to-link mapping) and 35.3.10 (Multi-link power management).

-[1710] [3339]A STA of a recipient MLD shall provide the receive status on the link where the STA is operating on for any MPDU with ACK policy [#1]equal to any value other than No Ack that is received on the link [#1]where the STA is operating on.
-[2353]A STA of a recipient MLD may provide (if available)[3340] information on successful reception of any MPDU with ACK policy [#1]equal to any value other than No Ack that is received by [2837, #1]another STA of that MLD.
+[1710]A STA affiliated with a recipient MLD that receives an implicit or an explicit BAR shall provide reception status of an MPDU as specified in this paragraph.
+[3339]A STA affiliated with a recipient MLD shall provide, to the STA affiliated with the originator MLD that is operating on the same link, the reception status for any MPDU, with ACK policy [#1]other than No Ack, that is received on the link [#1]on which the STA affiliated with the recipient MLD is operating on.
+[2353]When a TID is mapped to more than one links, a STA affiliated with a recipient MLD may provide (if available), [3340]to the STA affiliated with the originator MLD that is operating on the same link, reception status indicating successful reception of any MPDU, that belongs to that TID and has an ACK policy [#1]other than No Ack, that is received by [2837, #1]a STA affiliated with the recipient MLD that is operating on a different link.

-An originator MLD shall update the receive status for an MPDU corresponding to a block ack agreement if the received status indicates successful reception.
+An originator MLD shall update the reception status of an MPDU corresponding to a block ack agreement if the received status indicates successful reception.